peteroupc/peteroupc.github.io/morealg.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-This page contains additional algorithms for arbitrary-precision random sampling.
+This page contains additional algorithms for arbitrary-precision random sampling (sampling that does not rely on floating-point arithmetic).
 They may depend on algorithms given in the following pages:

 * [**Partially-Sampled Random Numbers for Accurate Sampling of the Beta, Exponential, and Other Continuous Distributions**](https://peteroupc.github.io/exporand.html)
 * [**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)